Marketionist/js-automation-tools/README.md

 const { asyncRetrySimple } = require('js-automation-tools');

 const myFunction = async function () {
-    return getSomeData();
-};
+    return getSomeData(); // If successful - should return a truthy value };

-const result = await asyncRetrySimple(myFunction, 5, 2000, 1); // myFunction will be executed up to 5 times every 2 seconds until its result will be truthy
+const result = await asyncRetrySimple(myFunction, 5, 2000, 1); // myFunction will be executed every 2 seconds up to 5 times until its result will be truthy
 console.log(`result: ${result}`); // { data: 'Some data', statusCode: 200 }
 ```